-If you have spent a lot of money on a pedigree dog or cat you will want the right insurance in place, especially as purebreds can be more prone to illness.
+If you have spent a lot of money on a pedigree dog or cat you will want the right insurance in place, especially as they can be more prone to illness than mixed breeds.
 Here is how to find the best cover for your pedigree pet.

-If you are buying a pedigree animal make sure you get the formal paperwork and certificate that proves it is a purebred.
+If you are buying a pedigree animal make sure you get the formal paperwork and certificate that proves its heritage.

 Most insurers will ask for these documents when you make a claim.